Is my car due a service?

 Every 6 months for high-mileage drivers, or at around every 6,000 miles.

-This is the standard service most drivers will carry out each year.
+The full car service is the standard service most drivers will carry out every 12 months.
 However, if you drive the estimated 12,000 miles before your year is up, then we’d suggest that you book a full service in earlier.
 That way, you can make sure all the consumables and components are in the appropriate condition.

 A major service is considered a bi-annual event, carried out every 2 years.
 Alternatively, for those high-mileage drivers, at around a further 24,000 miles of driving.
 This service is the most intensive, with almost all fluids and filters changed and with safety and health checks far more widespread and thorough.